SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/Content Capture/📖 Joe's Readwise/Readwise Syncs.md

 [[2024-03-07]] 5:56 AM — Synced 17 highlights from 1 document.
     - 17 highlights from Chapter 1 | the Beauty of Graph Theory

+[[2024-03-07]] 6:54 PM — Synced 1 highlight from 1 document.
+    - 1 highlights from We Tested Anthropic’s New Chatbot — And Came Away a Bit Disappointed

 [[2024-03-07]] 12:41 PM — Synced 1 highlight from 1 document.
     - 1 highlights from Elon Musk's Plan to Hide Like Counts and Retweets Is Going to Make Twitter Boring as Hell

 [[2024-03-08]] 7:20 AM — Synced 12 highlights from 1 document.
     - 12 highlights from The Ethical Algorithm

+[[2024-03-07]] 8:11 PM — Synced 12 highlights from 2 documents.
+    - 8 highlights from Key OpenAI Executive Played a Pivotal Role in Sam Altman’s Ouster
+    - 4 highlights from Exclusive: Inflection AI's Friendly Chatbot Tops 1 Million Daily Users